 • a wetsuit or drysuit

-• a life vest, a back protector
+• a back protector

 • a full-face helmet